JMiller7334/Game-Client-Server-Animation-System/README.md

 # Client-Server Flat Ride System:
 ### Overview:
-The Client-Server Flat Ride System is an open-source system I created for theme-park themed ROBLOX games.
+The Client-Server Flat Ride System is an open-source system I created for theme-park-themed ROBLOX games.
 This system is used in my own game: Theme Park Project.

 The system allows for the client-side to handle all ride animations, this increases performance and eliminates latency.
 Additionally, this system allows clients to offload animations when they are not needed improving game performance even more.